-For above assets deemed difficult to recoup the invested amount due mainly to the decreased profitability of assets, the book values are written down to their recoverable values and these reductions are recorded as impairment losses (¥1,093 million) under extraordinary losses.
+In the fiscal year under review, for above assets deemed difficult to recoup the invested amount due mainly to the decreased profitability of assets, the book values are written down to their recoverable values and these reductions are recorded as impairment losses (¥977 million) under extraordinary losses.

-The recoverable value is valued at a memorandum value, in consideration of actual disposal value.
+The recoverable value of idle assets is valued at a memorandum value, in consideration of actual disposal value.
+The unamortized balance of goodwill was fully impaired.